roberta96/EOS-Dustfit/README.md

    3.2 Along with some examples for the fitting procedure, one can find some examples for showing the best-fitting values (computed considering the 50th percentile of the distribution for each parameter) with their errors (i.e. 16th and 84th percentiles of the dirstribution for each parameter), and for plotting the chain, the corner plot, and the data with the best-fitting models.

+   3.3 About the bayesian method to fit the data: we adoped a Gaussian likelihood with uniform priors.
+4.0 < log(Mdust/Msun) < 9.0 and 0.5 < beta < 5.0 and 5. < Tdust/K < 300.

 # Most important functions

 - colddust_sed_models.sed_models.run_chain(start,npar,filename,nu_obs,flux,flux_err,z,Dl,A,fix,walker=0,iteration=3000,run=True,prog=True): run the chain